“A scientist himself, he recognized that the American people must understand science.”

 In 1984, Morehead became one of the first planetariums to utilize computer automation for its programs.
 Before automation, each feature of a planetarium show was set into motion by a technician following a cue by the narrator.
 With its new capacity for automation, the planetarium expanded its ability to present more complex shows.
 See the full Planetarium timeline here.

-Today, Morehead Planetarium and Science Center is renewing itself.
-In 2002, John Motley Morehead’s gift to his state and his alma mater was rechristened Morehead Planetarium and Science Center to reflect an expanded mission.
-From now on, Morehead will no longer just be a gateway to the stars, but rather a gateway to all the sciences, exposing audiences to fields like genetics, virtual reality and nanotechnology.
+In 2000, John Motley Morehead’s gift to his state and his alma mater was rechristened Morehead Planetarium and Science Center to reflect an expanded mission.

 “While we are entering a new era at the Morehead Center, we are committed to the original vision of our benefactor, John Motley Morehead III – to educate and inspire our visitors about the wonders of science,” Morehead Director Holden Thorp (2001-2005) said.